johannes-mueller/devcontainer.el/README.md

 ## Usage

-`devcontainer` provides the following commands:
+`devcontainer` provides multiple commands to interact with devconntainers.
+For a full list refer to the documentation of functions named `devcontainer-...`.
+The important ones are:

 * `devcontianer-mode` – a globally activated minor mode, that you can just have always activated.